shoaiyb/translation-hausa/README.md

 <br><br>

 This plugin adds Hausa translations to the WonderCMS admin area, based on `https://github.com/StephanStanisic/zlanguage-nl_NL` (experimental version).
-Plugin author: Stephan Stanisic.
 <!--
 # How to adapt to another language
 1. Fork this repository (which is the latest with all included translations): https://github.com/robiso/translation-slovenian/